-A full page on a bucket?
+A full-page on a bucket?
 Am I crazy?
 What possible reason would possess you to carry the extra weight of a bucket when every ounce counts?
-Well stick with me for bit, and I’ll give you some of the reasons I always carry a bucket while backpacking.
-Allow me introduce you to the Bucket.
+Well stick with me for a bit, and I’ll give you some of the reasons I always carry a bucket while backpacking.
+Allow me to introduce you to the Bucket.

 It’s made of reinforced vinyl, has a handle, and folds down to less than an inch thick.
 Some of the models are able to stand up without additional support.
 The handle allows you to carry water around and hook the bucket on a branch or around a picnic-table seat.

 I’ve seen them for sale at REI stores and in the L.L.
 Bean catalog, as well as different sporting goods stores.
 They cost anywhere from six to seventeen dollars and they vary in quality and thickness.
 Below are some uses for the bucket.